 - You can also make this even easier using ready-to-go noodles.
 Simply add them to the broth and heat through.

 - 4 tsp sesame oil

-- 1 ½ tbsp brown rice miso paste
+- 1 tbsp miso paste (we use red)

-- Turn the heat up to medium-high and pour the remaining 2 tsp of sesame oil in the pan.
-Slice the shiitake mushrooms and add the to the frying pan along with a pinch of salt and fry for 12-15 minutes, until golden brown and fully cooked.
+- Turn the heat up and pour the remaining 2 tsp of sesame oil into the wok.
+Add the mushrooms to the wok and fry for 12-15 minutes until cooked.

 - Coat the tofu squares in cornflour, then fry with a splash of vegetable oil in a hot pan for 6-8 minutes until crispy.
 Add the pak choi to the pan for the final few minutes.

 - Cook the noodles as per the packet instructions.

 - Add a third of the fried mushrooms to the blender and leave the rest to use as a topping later.
 Add the fresh ginger, miso paste and vegetable stock to the blender and blend until smooth.

 - Pour the broth into the wok and heat through.
 Season to taste with extra salt.